 Jump to:

-In India, halwa is often made by cooking grains, lentils, nuts, or vegetables with milk, sugar, and ghee.
-The mixture is often stirred or cooked until it reaches a thick pudding-like consistency and is flavored with aromatic spices such as cardamom, saffron, and nutmeg.
-Some of the popular Indian halwa include Sooji Halwa, Doodhi Halwa, Moong Dal Halwa, and Badam Halwa.
+In India, halwa is a rich, pudding-like dessert made by cooking grains, lentils, nuts, or veggies with milk, sugar, and ghee.
+It’s flavored with warm spices like cardamom, saffron, or nutmeg.
+Popular versions include Sooji Halwa, Dudhi Halwa, Moong Dal Halwa, and Badam Halwa.

 Ingredients